-7.5.1.
+- 7.5.1.
 The Damage Step is a game state where the physical damage of the active chain link is calculated and applied.
-Players do not get priority during the Damage Step.

-7.5.2.
-First and only, if the power of the attack is greater than the sum total defense value of defending objects on the active chain link, the attack deals {p} damage (physical damage) to the target (if any) equal to the difference.
+Players do not get priority during the Damage Step. - 7.5.2.
+First and only, damage is calculated for the attack-target(s).
+If the power of the attack is greater than the sum total defense value of the defending cards for the attack-target, the attack deals {p} damage (physical damage) to the attack-target equal to the difference.
 Then the Damage Step ends and the Resolution Step begins.

-Example: If the power of the attack is 6, and there are two defending cards with a defense 3 and 2 respectively then the sum total defense value of the defending objects is 5.
-The power of the attack is greater than the sum total defense, so the target is dealt 6-5=1 {p} damage.
+Example: If the power of the attack is 6, and there are two defending cards with a defense 3 and 2 respectively then the sum total defense value of the defending cards is 5.
+The power of the attack is greater than the sum total defense, so the attack-target is dealt 6-5=1 {p} damage.

 - 7.5.2a Dealing {p} damage to the attack target this way, is a hit-event generated by the game (Rule 7.5.3).
 The source of the damage is the attack. - 7.5.2b If the target has ceased to exist or is illegal when the damage is calculated, no damage is dealt, and the event is not generated. - 7.5.2c No game state actions occur during the Damage Step (see Rule 1.10.2).
-Any triggered-layers created are put onto the stack as a game-state action in the Resolution Step (see Section 7.6 Resolution Step). - 7.5.3.
-An attack is considered to have hit if it deals damage to the attack-target during the Damage Step of combat.
+Any triggered-layers created are put onto the stack as a game-state action in the Resolution Step (see Section 7.6 Resolution Step). - 7.5.2d If there are two or more attack-targets, damage is calculated and dealt separately for each attack-target in an order determined by the controller of the attack. - 7.5.3.
+An attack is considered to have hit if it deals damage to an attack-target during the Damage Step of combat.
 The hit-event is otherwise identical to a deal {p} damage event (see Rule 8.5.3) and only occurs during the Damage Step of combat. - 7.5.3a If the attack-target loses life as a result of anything except damage dealt by the attack-source by the hit-event during the Damage Step of combat, then the attack is not considered to have hit. - 7.5.3b If the hit-event is modified by replacement effects such that no damage is dealt by the attack-source to the attack-target, it is no longer a hit-event the attack is not considered to have hit when the event occurs.
 Damage may still be dealt if the hit-event is modified, but it is not considered a hit-event if the attack-source does not deal the damage to the attack-target.